-Cadiz is one of the less touristy cities in Andalucia, which makes it a fantastic place to experience the authentic region and mingle with the locals.
+Cadiz is one of the less touristy cities in Andalucia, making it a fantastic place to experience the authentic region and mingle with the locals.

-In winter, the temperatures in Cadiz remain quite high, warm enough to wear just a t-shirt and even sunbathe during the day in February.
+In winter, Cadiz’s temperatures remain quite high, warm enough to wear just a t-shirt and even sunbathe during the day in February.
 Being located in southern Spain, Cadiz also benefits from an average of 300 sunny days a year, which makes it a desirable place in Spain in winter.

 Whilst the winter holidays are not celebrated with Christmas markets and street celebrations like elsewhere, Cadiz still attracts thousands of visitors for its annual carnival.

-The first carnival of Cadiz was held in the 16th century and since then it became a proper tradition.
-The most famous groups that take place in the parades are the chirigotas, who wear identical costumes and train for the entire year before the carnival.
+Cadiz’s first carnival was held in the 16th century, and since then, it became a proper tradition.
+The most famous groups in the parades are the chirigotas, who wear identical costumes and train for the entire year before the carnival.

 By Andalucia In My Pocket

-The fortified medieval walls surrounding the intra-muros town Ávila in Spain are said to be among the finest city defenses in the world and are called Murallas.
-Therefore, the first thing to do in Avila should be to take a walk around these walls passing through its arches and gateways for a feel of the historical town.
+The fortified medieval walls surrounding the intra-muros town Ávila in Spain are among the finest city defenses globally and are called Murallas.
+Therefore, the first thing to do in Avila should be to take a walk around these walls passing through its arches and gateways, for a feel of the historical town.

-Since Ávila has the coldest winter and low temperatures among other provincial capital cities.
-So, there are several museums and churches to visit to remain indoors if the weather is too cold.
-The collections at the Museum of Oriental Art include some stunning ivory carvings and metalwork, and a roomful of exotic animals.
+Ávila has the coldest winter and low temperatures among other provincial capital cities.
+There are several museums and churches to visit to remain indoors if the weather is too cold.
+The collections at the Museum of Oriental Art include some stunning ivory carvings and metalwork and a roomful exotic animal.